 8. Keep the right amount of sunlight in your garden

-If you are planting in the greenhouse you still need to protect your tender plants from snails and slugs
+One of our top natural gardening tips – If you are planting in the greenhouse you still need to protect your tender plants from snails and slugs.
+Monitor the growing beds carefully and place beer cups and other natural beer traps to stop them eating your seedlings.

 9. Plant beneficial flowers & herbs in your garden

-10. Remove pests after harvesting for later replanting
+10. Remove pests after harvesting in preparation for late replanting

 If you harvest vegetables or fruit from your plants as soon as possible after they are ready, then it is easier to keep the plants pest-free.
-This also protect your next planting.
+This also protect your next planting and it’s a gardening tip you should practice early in every harvest.
+This is a one of the best practice gardening tips.

 Garden sitters note